 In the middle of April, our entire Weekdone team packed their laptops and smartphones and drove into a lovely holiday resort to spend two days on a off-site hackathon.
 The goal of the trip wasn't only to have fun or to avoid doing our everyday work, it was to come back as a stronger and as a even better high performing team.

 Hackathons are fun events where people have to turn an idea into reality in a very short time.
 It is popularized by Garage48 which has hold a lot of those all over the world.
 By chance, two of our founders also started Garage48, so they knew what we were doing.
+Though if you have a team scattered around the world, you may need to get more digital.
+Here are some creative team building activities for remote teams.

 Our main goals for the off-site was to learn more about each other: how we work and what are everyone’s strengths.
 It was important that everyone tried something new and stepped out of their comfort zone.